SteveRMann/Halloween-2022/README.md

 Code used to calibrate the PWM endpoints for servo.h

 ### tail
-Code to make the dragon's tail sweep back and forth
+Code to make the sea monster's tail sweep back and forth.